ArchiveBox/good-karma-kit/README.md

 ## Overview

 Have some space computing power and want to donate it to a good cause?
-How about 10+ good causes all at once?
+How about 10+ good causes at once?

 > ♻️   put an under-utilized system to good use
 > 🚲  use as much or as little CPU/RAM/DISK as you want